 Longer term, traders will be able to choose to have their data either stored off-chain (the current DeversiFi system), or on-chain.
 This new solution is called Volition and enables traders to benefit from both privacy and high TPS, whilst not relying on the DAC.
 Traders will be able to choose between Validium and zkRollup.For more information about this revolutionary new technology, see the StarkWare Volition announcement

 As well as Volition (a choice between off-chain, or on-chain data via the security of a ZkRollup), StarkWare will also remove the need for the DAC to keep trade data private, meaning the Quorum of DAC members can be increased from the current seven.

 Nectar (NEC) and the Nectar DAO

-Nectar sits at the beating heart of the DeversiFi ecosystem, bringing holders advantages ranging from trading fee discounts (coming soon) as well as membership rights in one of the largest DAOs in existence (necDAO) which has over 17,000 ETH pledged.
+Nectar is an independent token with synergises with the DeversiFi ecosystem, bringing holders advantages ranging from trading fee discounts (coming soon) as well as membership rights in one of the largest DAOs in existence (necDAO) which has over 17,000 ETH pledged.